emergentworks/project-not-911/README.md

 - Boot up the app: `npm start (or expo start)`

 ## About Not911
-Not911 is designed to direct you to New York City-based organizations that offer counseling, mediation and intervention services.
+Not911 is designed to direct you to organizations that offer counseling, mediation and intervention services.

 Currently, that means a list of community-based groups that offer preventative services and strategies for issues related to mental health, homelessness, legal aid and other topics.